dmontaner/install_and_config_linux/java.md

 Install certificates in Java
 ============================

-Some aplications may need a security __certificate__ to be installed in Java (probably also in your browser)
+Some applications may need a security __certificate__ to be installed in Java (probably also in your browser)

-To install such certificates run (acordng to the above installation):
+To install such certificates run (according to the above installation):

     /opt/java/bin/jcontrol